Consistent $N_{\rm eff}$ fitting in big bang nucleosynthesis analysis: Assumptions for exploring in BBN

-Eq.~\eqref{Eq:Tnu_ratio} can be realized in scenarios where a dark sector particle $\chi$ decays electromagnetically after the neutrino decoupling (at $T_{\nu{\rm d}}\simeq 2\,\MeV$) but before the freeze-out of the neutron-to-proton ratio (at $T_{np}\simeq 0.8\,\MeV$).
-If the decay occurs at $T_\gamma > T_{\nu{\rm d}}$, the injected entropy is shared with the neutrino sector, which preserves the standard scenario.
-On the other hand, if the decay occurs at $T_\gamma < T_{np}$, the analysis becomes significantly more complicated because it starts to require the time dependence of $T_\nu/T_\nu^\SBBN$ and the impact of $\chi$ on the early-time Hubble rate.
+Such a situation can be realized in scenarios where a dark-sector particle, denoted by $\chi$, decays electromagnetically\footnote{ If $\chi$ decays into hadrons, the neutron-to-proton ratio can be significantly altered by injected charged pions, kaons, and baryons, necessitating additional assumptions about the decay branching ratios~\cite{Reno:1987qw, Kohri:1999ex, Kohri:2001jx, Pospelov:2010cw, Jung:2025dyo}. } after the neutrino decoupling (at $T_{\nu{\rm d}}\simeq 2\,\MeV$) but before the neutron-proton freeze-out (at $T_{np}\simeq 0.8\,\MeV$).
+If the decay occurs at $T_\gamma > T_{\nu{\rm d}}$, the injected entropy is shared with the neutrino sector, thereby preserving the standard thermal scenario.
+On the other hand, if the decay occurs at $T_\gamma < T_{np}$, the analysis becomes more complicated because one must track the time dependence of the neutrino temperature ratio as well as the effect of $\chi$ on the early-time Hubble rate.

-To avoid this complication, we focus on the case where the decay of $\chi$ occurs in the interval $T_{np} < T_\gamma < T_{\nu{\rm d}}$, which enables a simplified analysis with $N_{\rm eff}$ as the only additional parameter.
-Even in this case, Eq.~\eqref{Eq:Tnu_ratio} must be interpreted as an approximation.
-It is strictly invalid for $T_\gamma > T_{\nu{\rm d}}$, since neutrinos are still in equilibrium with photons before decoupling.
-However, this approximation suffices for predicting the light-element abundances, as the neutron-to-proton ratio freezes out near $T_{np}$ and is not sensitive to the earlier thermal history.
+To avoid this complication, we focus on the case in which the decay of $\chi$ occurs effectively instantaneously in the interval $T_{np} < T_\gamma < T_{\nu{\rm d}}$, which enables a simplified BBN analysis with $N_{\rm eff}$.
+Even in this case, the treatment should be translated as an approximation.
+Nevertheless, it is sufficient for predicting the light-element abundances, since the neutron-to-proton ratio freezes out near $T_{np}$ and is not sensitive to the earlier thermal history.